zoltankis/SEBC/challenges/challenges.md

 * Create the Issue `Install CDH`
 * Assign the issue to yourself and label it `started`
-* Install the latest CDH release; deploy Coreset services only
+* Install the CDH 5.9 release; deploy coreset services only
   * Rename your cluster after your GitHub handle
-* Create user directories in HDFS for `raffles` and `fullerton`
+* Create user directories in HDFS for `ernest` and `siwicki`
 * Add the following to `3_cm.md`:
     * Command and output for `hdfs dfs -ls /user`
     * The output from the CM API call `../api/v14/hosts`